 8. Use your voice to help those with no voice

 If you have a platform such as a large social media following, use that voice for good and help to bring issues to the surface and make people aware.
 One of the greatest problems in our society is that people are ill-informed about issues such as gender equality and woman’s rights.
 Help change that!

 It’s so easy to criticise and judge other mothers for having a different opinion or parenting method.
 Instead of being critical and making other mothers question themselves, support them and love them.
-All mothers know that motherhood is one of life’s greatest challenges; we should be standing together and providing a supportive and safe environment rather than tearing each other apart.
-Show love and care not hate and judgement!
+Furthermore, all mothers know that motherhood is one of life’s greatest challenges; we should be standing together and providing a supportive and safe environment rather than tearing each other apart.
+Finally, show love and care not hate and judgement.